ghchen99/ConvFinQA-llm-eval/README.md

 # Financial QA Predictor

 **Note**: This is the README file for the repository which gives a general overview and setup instructions.
-For the official project report, see the [Technical Report](./documentation/report.md)
+For the official project report, see the [technical report](./documentation/report.md).

 A sophisticated LLM-powered system for answering financial questions from semi-structured financial reports.
 The system processes financial data (text + tables) and generates both calculation programs and numerical answers for complex financial queries.